 Exercise is highly recommended for those living with Parkinson’s disease and focused movement addresses the unique challenges involved.

-The class includes some challenge as well as successfully practicing strategies and skills that encourage safety and enjoyment in daily life.
+All classes include some challenge, as well as successfully practicing strategies and skills that encourage safety and enjoyment in daily life.
 We also problem-solve individual movement challenges.
 Each weekly class is unique!

 Two in-person classes on Thursday morning and one online class on Thursday afternoon offer different levels of intensity:

 - 12:10 am (PDT) — does not include floor work and accommodates the timing and attention of those with more advanced symptoms.